Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Appropriate Analysis: Calculate Sensitivities and Test for a Difference

-\section{Appropriate analysis: Calculate sensitivities and test for difference}
+\section{Appropriate Analysis: Calculate Sensitivities and Test for a Difference}

-We first describe the appropriate analysis, assuming that trial--by--trial data are available.
-This is consistent with the analysis used by \citeA{Franz_vonLuxburg_15_PS}.
-Then we describe our newly developed method to analyze studies when only summary statistics are available.
+We have shown that the standard reasoning is flawed and that researchers must compare sensitivities of both tasks if they want to infer an \ITA{}.
+In this section, we describe more appropriate analyses.
+First, we assume that trial--by--trial data are available (this analysis was used by \citeNP{Franz_vonLuxburg_15_PS}).
+Then we describe our newly developed method to reanalyze studies when only summary statistics are available.
+For detailed mathematical derivations see the online supplementary materials.

+In deriving our methods, we unavoidably were confronted with degrees of freedom when choosing the details of our analysis strategy.
+In these cases, we chose strategies that favored finding an \ITA{}.
+That is, we followed a \textbf{benefit-of-the-doubt} approach, thereby increasing the chances of confirming an \ITA{}.
+We adopted this approach because we are criticizing a large body of literature.
+Therefore, it seemed necessary and reasonable to adopt such a liberal bias in confirming \ITAs{} (and thereby being conservative in our critique) at this stage of the scientific discussion.
+It is understandable that researchers who have spent years using the standard reasoning might be reluctant to accept our arguments if our methods were too restrictive.
+This approach makes our arguments even stronger when we nevertheless do not find evidence for \ITAs{}.